zeek/zeek/scripts/base/bif/plugins/Bro_NetBIOS.events.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, msg: :zeek:type:`string`)

    Generated for NetBIOS messages of type *positive session response*.
-Bro's NetBIOS analyzer processes the NetBIOS session service running on TCP port 139, and (despite its name!) the NetBIOS datagram service on UDP port 138.
+Zeek's NetBIOS analyzer processes the NetBIOS session service running on TCP port 139, and (despite its name!) the NetBIOS datagram service on UDP port 138.

-   See `Wikipedia <http://en.wikipedia.org/wiki/NetBIOS>`__ for more information about NetBIOS.  :rfc:`1002` describes the packet format for NetBIOS over TCP/IP, which Bro parses.
+   See `Wikipedia <http://en.wikipedia.org/wiki/NetBIOS>`__ for more information about NetBIOS.  :rfc:`1002` describes the packet format for NetBIOS over TCP/IP, which Zeek parses.

    :c: The connection, which may be TCP or UDP, depending on the type of the